lborocs/22cob290-part2-team-07/design/Report/report.md

       Why is it designed in the way that it is (e.g., colour scheme, layout, navigation etc.)?
       How does it meet the requirements?  -->

-The GUI (graphical user interface) was designed to meet the clients.
+The GUI (graphical user interface) was designed to meet the clients requirements.
 In this light, the system prominently features the Make-It-All Brand colours.
 Furthermore, many interface design decisions have been made after conversations on the online forums.
 For example, the Kanban style of displaying tasks was a requirement set out by the client which influenced the way that the UI (user interface) was designed.